DIY Crafty Gamer, Issue 4

 Do you have a tabletop gaming project that you’ve created?
 Contact me with some information and photos.
 No project is too big/small — as long as you made it yourself and you use it when you game, it is eligible for submission!
 I would love to see projects for board game upgrades and accessories, RPGs, miniatures (I would love to see mini paint jobs!), terrain, dice towers, custom playmats, custom dice, or anything else you have made.

-3 Thoughts on “DIY Crafty Gamer, Issue 4”
+3 thoughts on “DIY Crafty Gamer, Issue 4”

 Leave a Reply